Rajgarh, Madhya Pradesh

+Rajgarh district is known for the Mohanpura and Kundalia Irrigation Projects, among the most significant contemporary water infrastructure developments in the region.
+Designed to alleviate water scarcity in one of Madhya Pradesh's driest zones, these projects provide irrigation to over 290,000 hectares and supply water to approximately 1,300 villages, benefiting more than 500,000 farmers.

 Geography

 Rajgarh district is located in the northern part of Malwa Plateau & Rajgarh is almost in the middle of the district.
 It forms the North Western part of Division of Bhopal Commissioner.
 Rajgarh District extends between the parallels of Latitude 23027' 12" North and 24017' 20" North and between the meridians of Longitude 76011' 15" and 77014' East.
 It has a Quadrangular shape with the Northern and Western sides longer than the Southern and Eastern sides respectively.
 The zigzag boundaries of the District resemble a pear.
 Rajgarh District is bounded by Shajapur District in the South as well as west.
 The District of Sehore, Bhopal, Guna and Jhalawar (Rajasthan) enclose it from the South-East, East, North-East, and North directions respectively.
 The total Geographical area of the District is 6,154 km2. with a population of 1,545,814 according to census 2011.

-It is one of the small districts of Madhya Pradesh both in respect of area and population.
-It is about 145 km north-west from the state capital Bhopal & 198 km from Indore which is the commercial capital as well as largest city of Madhya Pradesh.
+It is about 145 km north-west from the state capital Bhopal & 198 km from Indore.
+Newaj River flows from Rajgarh town.